Negligence of Organization Attorneys in the New York Area

 At Leav & Steinberg LLP, we utilize our decades of trial and settlement experience to represent clients facing negligence of organization cases.
 We proudly serve residents throughout the New York City area, including Brooklyn, Manhattan, and Queens.

 Government and municipal officials owe a duty to the public to not commit illegal acts and to carry out their duties with reasonable care.
 Some, but not all government and municipal officials are immune from liability.
-As an example, although police officers generally cannot be sued for a failure to protect an individual, they can sometimes be subjected to liability if a special relationship was created under the law.
+As an example, although police officers generally cannot be sued for failure to protect an individual, they can sometimes be subjected to liability if a special relationship was created under the law.
 Emergency medical services (EMS) personnel, prosecutors, and correctional officers operate under similar rules.
 Although the Administrative Law shifted liability for many sidewalk defects away from the city and to the abutting landowner, the city retained a duty to keep streets and certain sidewalks safe for those who traverse them on foot and in vehicles.
 Our attorneys are equipped to represent you when these duties are breached.